Hurricane Maria 'killed 4,600 in Puerto Rico'

 A third of deaths after September's hurricane were due to interruptions in medical care caused by power cuts and broken road links, researchers say.

-Interviews conducted in Puerto Rico suggest a 60% increase in mortality in the three months after the storm.
+The Puerto Rico government said it "always expected the number to be higher than what was previously reported".

-The official death toll currently stands at 64.
+The official death toll stands at 64.

 But experts say an accurate count was complicated by the widespread devastation wreaked by the storm.

+"Both studies will help us better prepare for future natural disasters and prevent lives from being lost," he said.

+The Harvard researchers said interviews conducted in Puerto Rico suggested a 60% increase in mortality in the three months after the storm.

-The Harvard researchers contacted more than 3,000 randomly selected households between January and March this year and asked about displacement, infrastructure loss and causes of death.
+They contacted more than 3,000 randomly selected households between January and March this year and asked about displacement, infrastructure loss and causes of death.

 They then compared their results with the official mortality rates for the same period in 2016, more than a year before the hurricane struck the island.